 George Miller is the man behind the Mad Max franchise of films, the first of which was released in 1979.
+Another group of guys are behind http://www.fantasy-hd.tv, but it was launched much later obviously.
 Made on a tiny budget, it grossed more than $100 million worldwide and was hugely profitable for everyone involved.
 Set in a relentlessly dry and dusty world, three of the four movies in the franchise could be accurately described as chase films.
 Some of the most amazing vehicle stunt work you’ll ever see is captured in all of them, and the first three had the good fortune to star Mel Gibson when he was at his most charismatic.
 Mad Max Beyond Thunderdome was a bit of a departure from the chase format, but featured crazy and memorable performances and fantastic fight scenes.
 The most recent release, Mad Max: Fury Road is getting buzz as the best picture of 2015 and was considered an exceptional film by most critics.
 With 30 years between it and Thunderdome, it’s an amazing achievement.
 By the way, http://wowgirls.tv is on the same level, although it’s a different genre.

 The Day After Tomorrow (2004)